 But Valdediós is not only the church of San Salvador, in this space it was developed over the centuries a architectural framework of the first order.
 He Cistercian monastery of Valdediós goes back to the year 1200, when the king Alfonso IX and his wife Doña Berenguela grant in Santiago de Compostela a Fundamental Charter, giving privileges and land to the new Cistercian monastery.

-It was built in "white stone and carved size", a true reflection of the ascetic spirit and sober of his architectural ideology: simplicity, sobriety and proportion.
+It was built in «white stone and carefully carved» faithful reflection of ascetic spirit and sober of his architectural ideology: simplicity, sobriety and proportion.
 From the thirteenth century only the church remains standing, a fire and a flood caused the destruction of the old enclosures.

 In the sixteenth and seventeenth centuries the growth of the enclosure does not slow down, the stables, the refectory, part of the hostelry, the secret ones and the abbatial house are created.
 The monastic dependencies are extended throughout the XVIII and XIX centuries, the Cloister is completely configured, a new Chapter House, three baroque altars are placed ... a constant change and improvement of the facilities.